Juangunner4/primos-marketplace/README.md

 entire site is served from Render.
 Create an environment group in Render named `primos-test` and populate it with the variables from `frontend/.env.test`.
 Set `QUARKUS_PROFILE` to `test` so the backend loads `application-test.properties`.
+This file also defines `REACT_APP_MAGICEDEN_BASE=/api/proxy` so the React build uses the backend proxy for Magic Eden requests.
+Without that value browsers will block direct calls to the Magic Eden API due to CORS restrictions.
 When you connect the repository, Render will automatically build the container.
 After deployment the site and API will be available at `https://primos-marketplace.onrender.com`.

 ### Deploying to Vercel